HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-The first part in this file, is to initialize globals that zone.js need.
+The first part in this file, is to initialize globals that **Zone.js** needs.

-What was messing in [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) solution, is the following instruction :
+What was missing in [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) solution, is the following instruction :

 {% highlight javascript %}